onedata/onedata-deployments/onezone/examples/batch-mode/README.md

 1. Place your auth.config in `data/secret/auth.config` - see [OpenID & SAML] for more
 2. Run `./onezone.sh start` (see [onezone.sh])
-3. Visit `https://$HOST_IP:9443` and step through the installation wizard
+3. The installation should happen automatically (batch mode) and might take a while (consult container logs for indication whether the installation was finished)
-4. When prompted for emergency passphrase (1st step), provide the one from `data/secret/emergency-passphrase.txt`
+4. Visit https://demo.onedata.org and log in using the credentials `admin:EMERGENCY_PASSPHRASE` (can be found in `data/secret/emergency-passphrase.txt`)

 ## Maintaining the deployment